Basicprogrammer10/connorcode-writing/minecraft/fast-doll.md

 So you might be wondering why this is happening in the first place.
 To explain that, we will first need to see how minecraft renders normally renders entities.
-In `MinecraftClient`'s main `render` function, a boolean is paseed that determines if the game should tick or not.
+In `MinecraftClient`'s main `render` function, a boolean is passed that determines if the game should tick or not.
 If this boolean is true, then we call the client's tick method, otherwise we are between ticks, and we should just render the game.

-The problem with this is that movement of entities would look choppy if thair positions and rotations were only updated per tick.
+The problem with this is that movement of entities would look choppy if their positions and rotations were only updated per tick.
 Mojang's solution was to create a `tickDelta`, which is the percentage of the way between ticks.
-Using this value, the positions, rotations, and animations of entities can be interpolated between ticks.
+Using this value, the positions, rotations, and animations of entities can be linearly interpolated between ticks.
 This makes the game look much smoother.

 You might be able to see where this is going.
 For some reason, when rendering the inventory player model, the tick delta is not passed through, but just set to 1.0.
-This causes the model to only update 20 times a second, wihch looks very choppy.
+This causes the model to only update 20 times a second, which looks very choppy.

 ## How I Fixed it

 I first tried to fix this problem 5 months ago, but for some reason I didn't get it to work.
-But after getting it fixed, it is surprisingly simple.
+But now, after getting it fixed, it is surprisingly simple.
 If Mojang were to fix this, it would take only about 20 lines of code.
 But because I'm doing this through fabric and [mixins][mixin], it takes a bit more.
 The code that renders the player model is in the `InventoryScreen` class.
 Below is its `drawEntity` function.